-Pulse dial may not be supported in some counties and/or regions.
+Pulse dial may not be supported in some counties or areas.

-- 8 If you modified your location settings, click Apply, and then OK.
-The Phone and Modem Options window appears. - 9 Check that your modem is listed on the Modems tab.
+8 If you modified your location settings, click Apply, and then OK.

+The Phone and Modem Options window appears.

+- 9 Check that your modem is listed on the Modems tab.
 If your modem is not listed, click Add and follow the wizard. - 10 Click Apply/OK.
 Your modem is configured.

-Before applying new country settings, please make sure your phone cable is disconnected from your computer.
+!
+Before applying new country settings, make sure your phone cable is disconnected from your computer.